secminhr/Gift/Questions.md

 After you finished, (or you couldn't think of any), check out the hints of the problem and try to follow the hints to complete it.

 ## Max in Array
-Given an integer `n`, and an array, which consist of integers, of size `n` in the next line.
+Given an integer `n`, and an array, which consist of positive integers, of size `n` in the next line.
 Print out the max integer inside the array.
 If there are multiple values that are the same, and are maximum value, just print it.